Conditions, Treatments & Knee Replacement Surgery

 - Full knee replacement – full knee replacement involves replacing all parts of the knee including the medial, lateral parts and kneecap.
 Our surgeons at Murdoch Orthopaedic Clinic can perform this kind of knee surgery in Perth.

 - Partial knee replacement – unlike a full knee replacement, a partial knee replacement will either replace the medial, lateral or kneecap parts of the knee.

 - Non-operative management of arthritis of the knee – our knee surgeons can advise you as to which treatment options are best suited to you.

-- Patellofemoral pain – Patellofemoral pain syndrome (PFPS) is identified as knee pain located at the back of the kneecap and ranges from severe to mild discomfort.
+- Patellofemoral pain – Patellofemoral Pain Syndrome (PFPS) is identified as knee pain located at the back of the kneecap.
+PFPS can range from severe pain to mild discomfort.